-- 1. Curio's text figures cannot render inline markdown tables.
-However, as detailed below, Curio can import a markdown table directly into a native Curio table collection figure, and when exporting, markdown for Curio's native tables will be generated automatically. - 2.
-Curio's link parsing cannot handle URL's with parentheses, as those are nested within markdown's link syntax parentheses. - This is a complex problem to resolve as inner parens may not be paired that is, you could have an uneven number of left vs. right parens - and regex parsers can't handle this very easily.
-A workaround is to escape the left and right parenthesis with %28 and %29, respectively.
+Curio's link parsing cannot handle URL's with parentheses, as those are nested within markdown's link syntax parentheses.
+This is a complex problem to resolve as inner parens may not be paired - that is, you could have an uneven number of left vs. right parens - and regex parsers can't handle this very easily.

+An easy workaround is to escape the left and right parenthesis with [%28] and [%29], respectively.

 Thus instead of this markdown: